UndeadSec/EvilURL/README.md

 EvilURL v3.0
 ==
-Generate unicode evil domains for IDN Homograph Attack and detect them.
+Generate unicode domains for IDN Homograph Attack and detect them.

 The EvilURL is released under a BSD-style license.
 See [LICENSE](LICENSE) for more details.